MikeRatcliffe/Recipes/Chicken Madras.md

 1. Add 2 tablespoons oil to a pan over medium-high heat.
 Add the chicken pieces and cook until slightly brown.
 Remove from the pan and set aside.
 2. To the same pan over medium heat, add the remaining oil and add the onion and cook until softened.
-3. Add garlic, ginger, garam masala, turmeric, chili powder, tomato paste, stir.
+3. Add garlic, ginger, garam masala, turmeric, chili powder, tomato puree, stir.
 4. Add diced tomatoes and mix well.
 5. Add the chicken pieces, salt pepper and coconut milk.
 Cover with a lid and simmer for 10 minutes.
 After 10 minutes, remove lid and simmer for 10 more minutes.